-MCAT practice tests are an integral component of any successful MCAT study plan.
-When the time for the real test comes, prospective medical students who have prepared with MCAT practice tests are equipped with a better sense of the MCAT’s pace and timing as well as greater confidence in their readiness to ace the exam.
+MCAT practice tests are an integral component of any successful study plan.
+When the time for the real test comes, prospective medical students who have prepared with legitamate practice tests (and MCAT prep books) are equipped with a better sense of the test’s pace and timing as well as greater confidence in their readiness to ace the exam.

 Studying for the MCAT?
 Check out more of our favorite MCAT prep materials.

 |Princeton Review||Yes||Click Here >|